-Norwegian-born Unni Turrettini grew up as a global citizen, living in Norway, the United States, France, and Switzerland.
-She has law degrees from Norway, France, and the United States, and is a member of the New York Bar.
-She worked numerous years in law and finance in Paris, France, and Geneva, Switzerland and returned to Oslo in 2016.
+Norwegian-born Unni Turrettini grew up as a global citizen, spending half her life abroad, including the United States, France, and Switzerland before returning to Oslo in 2016.
+With law degrees from Norway, France, and the United States, Unni is a member of the New York Bar, and worked in law and finance for nearly a decade before becoming a full-time author, speaker and facilitator.

 She is also the author of Betraying the Nobel: The Secrets and Corruption behind the Nobel Peace Prize (Pegasus Books, 2020).